This article may contain compensated links. See our full disclosure here

 We barely passed another car on the road the day we visited in late August.
 This is a place of quiet natural beauty without the crowds you expect on the Italian lakes.

 Orta San Giulio

-For those looking to experience local cuisine can try local delicacies such as tapulon (sausage made from donkey meat) in the weekly market in Piazza Motta.
-The market is held on Wednesdays.
+Those looking to experience local cuisine can try local delicacies such as tapulon (sausage made from donkey meat) in the weekly market in Piazza Motta.
+The Orta San Giulio market is held on Wednesdays.
 We also noticed several shops selling Piemonte specialties such as porcini mushrooms around the town.
+You’ll also find truffles in abundance in fall.
 Apart from the hearty local food, Orta is also home to two starred Michelin restaurant – Villa Crespi.

-It would be a hard hearted person who did not fall in love with beautiful Orta.
-Wandering the narrow cobbled streets overhung with wisteria and hydrangeas you catch glimpses of the lake and its mysterious island.
-Orta is an incredibly romantic place.
+It would be a hard-hearted person who did not fall in love with beautiful Orta.
+Wandering the narrow cobbled streets overhung with wisteria and hydrangeas you fell a sense of calm.
+That is until you catch a glimpse of the lake and its mysterious island, then your heart skips a beat.

 Isola San Giulio

 The island in the middle of Orta is home to the Mater Ecclesiae Benedictine abbey.
 Resident nuns who live on Isola San Giulio welcome visitors however ask that you do so in silence.

 Dominating the island, the 12th-century basilica has a Romanesque facade and holds purported remains of patron saint Giulio.
 It is believed San Giulio was a missionary to northern Italy, sent by Rome to build 100 churches

 You can see the basilica rising up majestically on the island from the shores of Orta San Giulio.
 It is this tower on the island, against the mountain backdrop, that gives Orta an air of mystery.